-Humans only have four basic emotions: happy, sad, fear/surprise, and anger/disgust.
+It’s suggested that humans only have four basic emotions: happy, sad, fear/surprise, and anger/disgust.

-When writing ad copy, try to make people think they need what you’re advertising because it makes them feel in a certain way.
+When writing ad copy, try to make people think they need what you’re advertising because it makes them feel a certain way.

-21. Keep it Simple
+21. Keep it simple

 Sometimes, less is more.